renaudwangler/ib-labs/msms030fr/lab6e2.md

 ## Task 3 - Create a Spam Filter
 For Microsoft 365 customers whose mailboxes are hosted in Microsoft Exchange Online, their email messages are automatically protected against spam and malware.
 Microsoft 365 has built-in malware and spam filtering capabilities that help protect inbound and outbound messages from malicious software and help protect you from spam.
-As Adatum’s Enterprise Administrator, Holly doesn't need to set up or maintain the filtering technologies, which are enabled by default.
+As Adatum’s Enterprise Administrator, Dominique doesn't need to set up or maintain the filtering technologies, which are enabled by default.
 However, she can make company-specific filtering customizations in the Exchange admin center.
 She has decided to test this out by configuring a spam policy to grant or deny an email by focusing on the language of the email and the location of the email's origin.
 1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**.
 1. Your Edge browser should be open from the prior task, with tabs open for the **Microsoft 365** homepage, the **Microsoft 365 admin center**, and the **Microssoft 365 Defenderr**.
-You should still be signed into Microsoft 365 as Holly Dickson.
+You should still be signed into Microsoft 365 as Dominique Skyetson.
 	If you closed the Defender tab after the prior task, then in the **Microsoft 365 Admin center**, under **Admin Centers** in the left-hand navigation pane, select **Security**.
 1. In the list of anti-spam policies, select the **Anti-spam inbound policy (Default)** policy.
 1. In the **Anti-spam inbound policy (Default)** window, select the **Edit actions** link.